What is “competitive fencing”?

 Format: 2 rounds: 1 round of pools where fencers fence each person in their pool to 5 touches, and 1 round of direct elimination (DE) where fencers fence to either 10 points (Y10) or 15 (Y12 & Y14).
 All participants are promoted to the DE’s after pools.

-Search for tournaments and registration: click here, on the USFA.org
+Look for tournaments and registration on the USFA.org

 Competitive USFA Membership is required.

-Points: There are no national points awarded at Regional Youth competitions.
+Points: No national points are awarded at Regional Youth competitions.
 Regional points are awarded based on the final placement and size of the competitive field.
 Points are awarded to all participants.
 The winner of each event at an RYC automatically earns 100 points.
 At least two fencers must be present in the competition to earn points.

 Point formula: (# entries – place + 1) /# entries) x 100 points